programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 The result is not a new GeoJSON.
 It is an SVG graphic whose coordinates match the pixel grid of the 1821 Paris image.
+The SVG contains only the transformed street geometries, not the map image itself.

 #### Overlay the SVG on the IIIF image